 On June 30, 2001, the House of Delegates of the American Nurses' Association adopted a new Code of Ethics.
-The Code was revised in 2015 with input from nurses through the United States.
-The Code establishes the ethical standards for the nursing profession and is a guide for ethical decision-making and ethical analysis.
+The Code was revised in 2015 with input from nurses throughout the United States.
+The Code_establishes the ethical standards for the nursing profession and is a guide for ethical decision-making and ethical analysis.